 Tips for Negotiating with a Candidate for an Executive Position

 Even after you’ve created an air-tight plan, you may still receive a counteroffer from a candidate.
-Review their objectives against your plan and organization’s strategic goals to ensure your offer is comprehensive and considers the total value that they bring to the role.
+Review their objectives against your plan and the organization’s strategic goals to ensure your offer is comprehensive and considers the total value that they bring to the role.
 This can include underrepresented categories in your organization, specialized skills, organizational cultural fit, reputation, or other factors.

 Determine what the candidate really wants and, if possible, add in enhancements or perks as necessary that are allowable under the plan and still align with your plan goals.